 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.
 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.

 Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
 This is called lymphovascular invasion.
 Lymphovascular invasion is important because it increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.

 A margin is any tissue that was cut by the surgeon to remove the tumour from your body.
 Depending on the type of surgery you have had, the margins can include bones, muscles, blood vessels, and nerves that were cut to remove the tumour from your body.
 Margins will only be described in your report after the entire tumour has been removed.

+A negative margin means that no tumour cells were seen at any of the cut edges of tissue.
 A margin is called positive when there are tumour cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.
-A negative margin means that no tumour cells were seen at any of the cut edges of tissue.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+The movement of cancer cells from the tumour to a lymph node is called metastasis.

-Many cancers can spread to the lymph nodes, but well differentiated liposarcoma does this very rarely.
+Many cancers can spread to the lymph nodes, but well-differentiated liposarcoma does this very rarely.
 If lymph nodes were part of the surgery to remove your tumour, your pathologist will assess them under the microscope and report whether they are involved by tumour.

 The pathologic stage for well-differentiated liposarcoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

-Nodal stage (pN) for well differentiated liposarcoma
+Nodal stage (pN) for well-differentiated liposarcoma

-Well differentiated liposarcoma is given a nodal stage of 0 or 1 based on the presence of cancer cells in a lymph node.
+Well-differentiated liposarcoma is given a nodal stage of 0 or 1 based on the presence of cancer cells in a lymph node.
 If no cancer cells are seen in any of the lymph nodes examined, the nodal stage is N0.
 If cancer cells are seen in any of the lymph nodes examined, the nodal stage becomes N1.

-Well differentiated liposarcoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Well-differentiated liposarcoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.